tbrowder/Checkwriter/README.md

     Contains the data to define the physical layout of a printed check.

-The file names are **not** required to be the same but, in any case, they must be provided in the user's `$HOME/.Checkwriter/config.yml` which will be created if it doesn't exist and be populated with the example names.
+The file names are **not** required to be the same but, in any case, they must be provided in the user's `$HOME/.Checkwriter/config.yml` file (which will be created if it doesn't exist) and be populated with the example names.
 That default file looks like this:

     # file: $HOME/.Checkwriter/config.yml
     #   file names: